785 series

-The 785 series (785系) is an AC electric multiple unit (EMU) train type operated by Hokkaido Railway Company (JR Hokkaido) on Super Kamui and Suzuran limited express services in Hokkaido, Japan, since 1990.
+The 785 series (785系) is an AC electric multiple unit (EMU) train type operated by Hokkaido Railway Company (JR Hokkaido) on Kamui and Suzuran limited express services in Hokkaido, Japan, since 1990.

 Design

 The trains were built jointly by Hitachi and Kawasaki Heavy Industries.

 Formations

 Sets NE 1–5

 Cars 2 and 4 are each fitted with one N-PS785S single-arm pantograph.

 Sets NE 501–502

 Cars 2 and 5 are each fitted with one N-PS785S single-arm pantograph.